hd-code/chameleon-chess-logic/README.md

 This project is written in Typescript.
 So all declarations, interfaces etc. are included in the build.

-## Usage
+## API Documentation

-A complete guide on how to use this library, data types and functions, can be found [here](./docs/api.md).
+A complete guide on how to use this library, data types and functions, can be found [here](./docs/api/index.html).

 ## Development